 2. Be clear about what appeals to you and what doesn’t, and try to accept your own biases.
 It is certainly many things, but generally not an illness.

-3. Find out more about the topic.
+3. Inform yourself about the topic.
 Stories can be entertaining, but are often only of limited use as a template.
 There are many (non-fiction) books on the subject.
 And if you like, exchange ideas on appropriate forums.
 If you prefer real contact, find a nice BDSM meeting and visit it.
 Like any subculture, BDSM people also have certain words that outsiders don’t know.

 Find your counterpart